abhishekarya1/DSA-2k23/arrays.md

 - optimal - swap approach; same as above ques

 **Contains Duplicate at atmost distance k**: [link](https://leetcode.com/problems/contains-duplicate-ii/)
-- optimal - track last index in `hash[]` and if its the second time we're seeing the element, calc delta and compare with `k`
+- optimal - track last index in `hash[]` and if its the second time we're seeing the element, calc delta and compare with `k` (linear SC)

 **Find All Duplicates in an Array**: since multiple are missing, and multiple are repeating, we can't use sum or xor here. [link](https://leetcode.com/problems/find-all-duplicates-in-an-array/solutions/4595812/o-n-time-o-1-space-optimal-approach-using-marking-negative-technique-c/)
 - optimal - marking with `-1` approach (use `abs()` and 1-based indexing) - if element is already marked, then its a duplicate